Posted on October 19, 2021 Harry Walker Electronics

 The last type of motor starter this blog will be covering is the variable frequency drive (VFD).
 This starter is often used to control the induction motor’s speed as it is largely dependent on the supply frequency.
 The alternating current (AC) from the supply line is converted into direct current (DC) using rectifiers.
 Inversely, the pure DC is converted into AC with adjustable frequency and voltage by using the pulse width modulation technique through power transistors like IGBTs.
 Variable frequency drives offer complete control over the motor speed from 0 to rated speed, and the speed adjust option available for variable voltage provides better starting current and acceleration.

-If you are in search of motor starter components, stators, inductors, electrical contactors, circuit breaker parts, or other specialized items, look no further than Complete Sourcing Solutions.
+If you are in search of motor starter components, stators, inductors, electrical contractors, circuit breaker parts, or other specialized items, look no further than Complete Sourcing Solutions.
 Complete Sourcing Solutions is the trusted distributor of NSN, electronic, and aircraft parts.
 Owned and operated by ASAP Semiconductor, we offer customers access to an unparalleled inventory consisting of over 2 billion new, used, obsolete, and hard-to-find parts.
 We set ourselves apart from other NSN and aircraft part distributors in the fact that our supply chain network stretches across the United States, Canada, and the United Kingdom, ensuring expedited shipping times for both our domestic and international customers.
 Peruse our expansive online catalog, fill out our RFQ form, and find out why customers steadily rely on Complete Sourcing Solutions for all their operational needs.

 At Complete Sourcing Solutions, You Can Get Quote for Your Required Part Number Within 15 Minutes.
 Just Fill Out the Instant RFQ Form.